 African Development Bank Approves Landmark $1.78 Billion Strategy To Support Transformation Of Namibia's Economy And Create Jobs

+The Namibia CSP aligns with the Bank Group's Four Cardinal Points, Namibia's Vision 2030, and Africa's Agenda 2063

-The African Development Bank Group's ( ) Board of Directors has approved a Country Strategy Paper (CSP) for Namibia committing $1.78 billion to support economic transformation and inclusive growth in the 2025-2030 period.
+PRETORIA, South Africa – The African Development Bank Group's ( ) board of directors has approved a Country Strategy Paper (CSP) for Namibia, committing $1.78 billion to support economic transformation and inclusive growth in the 2025-2030 period.

-The financing is expected to pave the way job for creation and economic diversification while also addressing key challenges facing of the world's most unequal countries: youth unemployment exceeds 40 percent, and per capita income has fallen from $5,942 in 2012 to $4,240 in 2024.
+The financing is expected to pave the way for job creation and economic diversification while also addressing key challenges facing the world's most unequal countries: youth unemployment exceeds 40 percent, and per capita income has fallen from $5,942 in 2012 to $4,240 in 2024.

 The strategy focuses on two priorities.
 The first is investment in transport, energy, and water infrastructure to reduce business costs, enhance productivity, and establish Namibia as a regional logistics hub.
 These investments will strengthen trade facilitation under the African Continental Free Trade Area, enhance energy security through renewables, and expand rural access to clean water and sanitation.